Skip to contents

 And this?
 This is your experimental diary - tracking every condition, timepoint, and treatment.

-For every dplyr function you know and love, glyexp gives you two specialized versions:
+For every dplyr function, glyexp provides two specialized versions:

 • _obs() functions: work on your sample metadata